 |

-There are two circumstances that highlights the importance of the situation above:
+There are two circumstances that highlight the importance of the situation above:

 According to these situations, the absolute worst thing you can do is to ignore the case.
 It will not keep the case from disappearing.
 As a matter of fact, it will only increase the probability that the mortgagee will try and obtain a default judgment against you and your negligence.
 The best thing you can do is to find legal help who have copious amounts of experience with dealing with these types of situations relating to consumer finance.